Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/datalabelformat/getshowseriesname/_index.md

 ---
 title: getShowSeriesName
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/datalabelformat/getshowseriesname/
+url: /php-java/aspose.slides/datalabelformat/getshowseriesname/
 ---

-## getShowSeriesName()  function
+## getShowSeriesName()  method

  Returns or sets a Boolean to indicate the series name display behavior for the data labels on a chart.
  True to show the series name.
 False to hide.